freedomofpress/securedrop-client/README.md

 ### Archive Metadata

 Metadata contains three possible keys which may contain several possible values:

 `device`
-`device` specifies the method used for export, and can be either a device or a preflight check.
+: specifies the method used for export, and can be either a device or a preflight check.
 See the Devices section below for possible values.
 It is a required key.

-`encryption_method`:
+`encryption_method`
-`encryption_method` is used exclusively when exporting to USB storage.
+: used exclusively when exporting to USB storage.
 It is an optional key.
 Possible values are: luks

 `encryption_passphrase`
-`encryption_passphrase` is used exclusively when exporting to USB storage.
+: used exclusively when exporting to USB storage.
 It is an optional key.
 It contains an arbitrary string that contains the disk encryption passphrase of the device.

 Example archive metadata (`metadata.json`):